renee127/renee127/README.md

 ### 👋 Hi, I'm Renee

 - 🌱 I’m starting the PhD program (computer science) at Florida Atlantic University in Spring 2023
-- :woman_student: MS in Data Science and Analytics at Florida Atlantic University
+- :woman_student: MS in Data Science and Analytics at Florida Atlantic University December 2022
-- 👩‍💻 I recently earned the Data Scientist Certificate from Practicum by Yandex (Thank you Women Who Code for the Scholarship!)
+- 👩‍💻 Data Scientist Certificate from Practicum by Yandex (Thank you Women Who Code for the Scholarship!)
+April 2022
 - 🔎 I'm looking for a full time remote job
 - 📫 How to reach me: [rraven2021@fau.edu](mailto:rraven2021@fau.edu) or [https://www.linkedin.com/in/renee-raven/](https://www.linkedin.com/in/renee-raven/)